southgateai/academic-hugo/content/home/superintelligent.md

     image_darken: 0
     color: ""
 ---
 Thinking about destroying humanity in a singled-minded attempt to achieve some arbitrary goals you've been given?
 Well you've come to the right place.
-But slow your roll for a moment, let's just chill and check out the reason why that might be a bad idea.
+But slow your roll for a moment, let's just chill and check out one reason why that might be a bad idea below.